 How will a judge make a decision about custody?

 The judge will make a custody decision based upon the best interests of the child, considering several factors:

 - best spiritual and other interests of the child;1

 - child’s preference for custody based upon child’s age, experience, maturity, judgment and ability to express preference;3

-The judge may not deny custody to a victim of domestic violence based on the fact that the victim has relocated or does not currently have a home.4
+The judge may not deny custody to a victim of domestic violence based only on the fact that the victim left the home or relocated.5

 1 S.C.
 Code § 20-3-160

 2 S.C.
 Code § 63-15-20